Bijesse/scripted-hangman/README.md

    the "computer" knows what letter she guessed.
 She may answer "I heard her say it!".
 Remind the students that computers can't hear... so how would you do it on a computer?
 Lead students to pressing the letter on the keyboard.
-Add "on key press" to the list of events.
+Add "on key down" to the list of events.
  - *Judging the guess*: Now that you know the letter, ask what the "computer" does next.
 Point out there are two different actions: if the guess is wrong, and if the guess is right.
 Add "on guess correct" and "on guess wrong" to the